 In May 2011, we showed the first prototype to doctors and industry representatives at ARVO in Ft.
 Lauderdale.
 The feedback was positive.
 Most important was the feedback that a device that measures reading acuity was needed for a wide variety of patients with various eye pathologies and low vision problems.

 A commercial version of the SRD was developed and received the CE mark in May 2012.
 This first product is called the SRD RDFD 1.0.
-Now almost a year later, SRD Vision is introducing a New SRD that incorporates significant advances in screen technology and software.
+In late 2014 a second generation SRD was introduced that incorporates significant advances in screen technology and software.

 The SRD will be able to help clinicians, researchers and practitioners to better assess near visual abilities in the field of refractive, cataract and retinal surgery and when following patient being treated for AMD and DR.